 I always make it my mission to be as comprehensive as possible with these product reviews so I can be as helpful as possible to my readers.

-Price, quality of materials, as well as customer feedback (in that order) were the primary factors used to determine the rankings of these products.
+Price, comfort, and quality of materials/durability (in that order) were the primary factors used to determine the rankings of these products.

 Continually Updating With New Products & Information

 As new hip thrust belts hit the market I’ll be updating this article to include a wider variety of options.

 If you’re a hip thrust belt manufacturer and want your product reviewed and included in this article, please get in touch.

 Feel free to read more about my product testing standards and review process.